Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 This is why functional freeze confuses high-performing women.

-It can also mimic depression from the outside.
+It can also mimic depression.
 But internally, freeze often shifts with safety cues.
 When the system senses safety, even briefly, the fog lifts.
-When it senses threat, it drops again.
+When it senses pressure, it drops again.

 That’s state.

-So your system got very skilled at functioning without feeling.
+So your system became skilled at functioning without full feeling.

 The part that freezes you is not sabotaging you.